 You will be generating the document from the Opportunity record page (more on that in the Generate documents from record pages section).
 That's why you use the Opportunity record from which you are generating the document.
 That's where the recordId variable comes in handy.
 In the Filter section, add the following condition:

-We recommend using Filter so you don't hit Salesforce limits.
+We recommend using Filter to avoid Salesforce limits.

 Click Save.
 After the query is completed it should look like this: